Insurance Abroad: EHIC & S1 Form Explained 2026

 - Completed forms from your insurer, in particular the S1 form for EU relocation

-Pro tip: Apply for the S1 form at least 6 to 8 weeks before your planned move.
-Without it, coverage gaps can occur in the destination country.
+Pro tip: Apply for the S1 form 6 to 8 weeks before your planned move.
+Without it, a coverage gap in the destination country is a real risk.

 Step by step: applying for health insurance abroad